In A Nutshell

 2. Account Opening

 The account opening at Fidelity is fast and straightforward.
 The downside is that it isn't fully digital.
-You need to mail the application with a photocopy of your ID.

 - No Minimum Deposit

 - Not Fully Digital

 Account registration with Fidelity is easy and it takes only a couple of minutes.
 In most cases the process is digital, but not everywhere.
 For instance, you have to mail or fax the account opening form and the photocopy of the relevant ID card to Fidelity.
 It can take up to three days to open a fully functioning account.

 Here are the steps to open an account:

 - Print and mail/fax the application